magrathealabs/playbook/docs/5-talents.md

 Our interviews are informal.
 They are a semi-structured conversation, rather than Q&A. We do not recite the list of questions or keep verbose notes on replies.
 The questions are there to ensure that we don't forget to cover important ground, and as a prompt when the conversation naturally dries up.

 The first thing we do when the candidate arrives is to show the office to him.
-Them, we start with a couple of questions, and then allow the conversation to evolve naturally.
+Then, we start with a couple of questions, and then allow the conversation to evolve naturally.
 We ask questions about things they say, and try to go into more detail on the points that we think will help to assess their skills, experience and personal qualities.
 Keep the scorecard in mind: this should always be your frame of reference.

 At the end of the interview, always ask the candidate if there's anything they would like to ask.
 If they have questions, answer them honestly.
 When everything's done, we thank the candidate for their time and then return to the office and discuss the interview.
 As soon as possible, we put a thorough update on Airtable.
 This update should include the good things and bad things about the candidate, a recommendation on whether to take them forward, and a rationale for that recommendation.
 It is very important that this update is detailed enough for us to understand what happened and why, long after everyone involved has forgotten all about it.